-The School District's budget is prepared according to Georgia law.
+The School District's budget is prepared according to Georgia Law.
 The most significant budgeted fund is the general fund.
 The budget is amended as needed during any given fiscal year.

-The School District budget is adopted at the aggregate level but prepared and presented by fund, function, and object for management control.
-The budgeting systems are designed to control the total budget but provide flexibility to meet the ongoing programmatic needs of the School District at both the system and school level.
+The School District budget is adopted at the aggregate level and but prepared and presented by fund, function, object, and site levels to facilitate budgetary control.
+The budgeting systems are designed to control the total budget, but provide flexibility to meet the ongoing programmatic needs.